Home Information Classes Download Usage Mail List Requirements Links FAQ Tutorial

 RtAudio data format type.

 Support for signed integers and floats.
 Audio data fed to/from an RtAudio stream is assumed to ALWAYS be in host byte order.
 The internal routines will automatically take care of any necessary byte-swapping between the host format and the soundcard.
 Thus, endian-ness is not a concern in the following format definitions.
-Note that 24-bit data is expected to be encapsulated in a 32-bit format.

 |typedef unsigned long RtAudioStreamFlags|